alexwlchan/alexwlchan.net/src/_drafts/markdown-image-syntax.md

 ```

 The title is usually shown as a tooltip, when somebody hovers their cursor over an image.
-It's not a substitute for alt text, and it's nowhere near as important – and that's reflected in the Markdown syntax.
+It's not a substitute for alt text, and it's not as important – so it's de-emphasised in Markdown's syntax.
 An image without a title looks complete, not as if anything's missing.
 (In fact, its absence is so unobtrusive that I didn't even realise Markdown had this syntax until I started writing this post!)

 Markdown could have hidden the alt text away in a similarly obscure location, where nobody would realise it was missing – but instead, alt text is a prominent part of the syntax.

 Markdown's design doesn't force you to use alt text, but it provides gentle encouragement.
-The more I think about it, the more I like it.
+It reminds you that images should have alt text, and gives you an easy place to put it.
-I wonder how many people have made an image more accessible because they saw an empty pair of square brackets – I know I'm one of them.
+Just like me when I was writing my README, I wonder how many people have made an image more accessible because they saw an empty pair of square brackets.

 [img_syntax]: https://daringfireball.net/projects/markdown/syntax#img
 [alt_attribute]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-alt